ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 3. 735
 4. 825

+5: CPU vs GPU
+Which of the following statements is correct?
+1. Serial instructions are best handled by CPUs
+2. CPUs are specialized components that excel at parallel processing
+3. GPU cores are more powerful than CPU cores

 3: Flash memory
 How many charge levels are used in a triple level flash memory cell?
 1. 3